aolayeye/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Overview
-The MecharCar statistical analysis project applies statistical analysis to vehicle manufacturing data to generate insights to help the production team stay ahead of the competition.
-To generate insights for the production team, we would perform the following:
+The MecharCar statistical analysis project we perform retrospective analysis on historical vehicle manufacturing data, analytcal verification and validation of current automotive specifications and study design of future product testing.
+Our analysis will have a statistical backbone, a quantittative metric, and a clear interpretation of the results in order to generate insights to help the production team stay ahead of the competition.
+To complete our analysis we would perform the following steps:

 * Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 * Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots